pongpisit/cloudflare-workers-workshop/docs/03-r2-images.md

 ---

-## Step 3: Create the Image Gallery Code
+## Step 4: Create the Photo Sharing App

 **Open `src/index.js` and replace ALL the code with:**